-To reduce the minimum lot width requirement for a Single Family District zoned property.
+Variance: To reduce the lot width and lot area requirement for a Single-Family District (RS-6) zoned property.

 RECOMMENDATIONS:

 Variance: Approval.

 BACKGROUND

 Nonconforming lots are subject to the provisions of Sections 3.8, 3.9 and 4.1 of the City's Zoning and Land Development Regulations.
 Historically, the City's position has been that the most recent provision, Section 4.1 (1994) superseded the applicability of 3.8 and 3.9 (1984).
 However, presented with new evidence, Staff now finds the applicable regulations to be supplemental, rather than conflicting.